Step 1: Determine whether the association between the response and the term is statistically significant

 Omitted predictor that is not in the model

 If the deviation is statistically significant, you can try a different link function or change the terms in the model.
-If you need to use a different link function, use Fit Binary Logistic Model in Minitab Statistical Software.

 For binary logistic regression, the format of the data affects the p-value because it changes the number of trials per row.